Woo Po-shing: Life and career

-He is former member of the Board of Trustees and the Council of the University of Hong Kong, voting member of the Hong Kong Jockey Club, Po Leung Kuk Advisory Board, Tung Wah Group of Hospitals, legal adviser for the Chinese Gold and Silver Exchange Society, honorary president and legal adviser for the South China Athletic Association, patron of Woo Po Shing Gallery of Chinese Bronze at the Shanghai Museum, the Sir Po-Shing Woo Auckland Observatory Building in the Auckland Observatory and honorary professor of the Nankai University in Tianjin.
-He is the fellow of the Institute of Management, Institute of Directors, the King's College, London University and Hong Kong Management Association.
-He received Legum Doctors from the City University of Hong Kong and is part of the world fellowship of the Duke of Edinburgh's Award.
+He was a member of the Board of Trustees and the Council of the University of Hong Kong, voting member of the Hong Kong Jockey Club, Po Leung Kuk Advisory Board, Tung Wah Group of Hospitals, legal adviser for the Chinese Gold and Silver Exchange Society, honorary president and legal adviser for the South China Athletic Association, patron of Woo Po Shing Gallery of Chinese Bronze at the Shanghai Museum, the Sir Po-Shing Woo Auckland Observatory Building in the Auckland Observatory and honorary professor of the Nankai University in Tianjin.
+He was also the fellow of the Institute of Management, Institute of Directors, the King's College, London University and Hong Kong Management Association.
+He received Legum Doctors from the City University of Hong Kong and was part of the world fellowship of the Duke of Edinburgh's Award.

-Woo married to Helen Woo Fong Shuet-fun in 1956 and they have four sons and one daughter.
-His hobbies include travelling, antiques collecting including Chinese paintings, bronze and ceramic and he is also a racehorse owner including Hong Kong Derby winners Helene Star and Helene Mascot.
+Woo married Helen Woo Fong Shuet-fun in 1956, and they had four sons and one daughter.
+His hobbies included travelling, antiques collecting including Chinese paintings, bronze and ceramic and he was also a racehorse owner including Hong Kong Derby winners Helene Star and Helene Mascot.
 He was knighted by the UK government in 1999 and was awarded Chevalier de l'Ordre des Arts et des Lettres by the French government in 2004 for his charitable services to the Arts.

+Woo died in Happy Valley, Hong Kong on 21 November 2025, at the age of 96.